graphframes/graphframes/docs/user-guide.md

 </div>

 Many motif queries are stateless and simple to express, as in the examples above.
-More complex queries, such as those with state carried along a path in the motif, can likewise be expressed by combining GraphFrame motif finding with filters on the result.
+The next examples demonstrate more complex queries which carry state along a path in the motif.
+These queries can be expressed by combining GraphFrame motif finding with filters on the result, where the filters use sequence operations to construct a series of `DataFrame` `Column`s.

 For example, suppose one wishes to identify a chain of 4 vertices with some property defined by a sequence of functions.
 That is, among chains of 4 vertices `a->b->c->d`, identify the subset